heronils/Code_Browser_49/README_EN.md

 ## Installation

-1. Download the portable which fits your operating system from the `Setup` folder located here and [unpack it](https://www.7-zip.org/).
+1. Download the portable which fits your operating system from the `setup` folder located here and [unpack it](https://www.7-zip.org/).
 The editor is the `cb.exe` under Windows and the `code-browser` in the folder `usr/local/bin` under Linux.

 The following steps are optional but i recommend them.